agvo1kov/smooth-scroll-by-id/README.md

 });
 ```

-So, there makes scroll time is constant, and scroll speed will be depended from scroll distance (from current scroll position to the element).
+So, scroll time is constant here and scroll speed depends on scroll distance (from current scroll position to the element).